AnujaLawankar/Employee-Tracker/README.md

 10. When user select update an employee, Then new role and other information will updated in the database.

+11. Database is created in schema.sql file and values which are inserted in tables are in seeds.sql, There is also querry.sql where all mysql querries are written.

 ## Steps I followed:-